 The object of the game:

-The object of the game is to strike a gator ball through another player’s goal using a foam paddle.
+The game’s object is to strike a gator ball through another player’s goal using a foam paddle.
 At the same time, players are trying to block any ball shot at their goal.

 Round 1:

-• When a goal is scored upon a player, that player exits the game and goes to the back of the line of players waiting to enter the game.
+- When a goal is scored against a player, that player exits the game and goes to the back of the line of players waiting to enter the game.
 The first player in that line takes the place of the player who just exited.

 Round 2:

-• Instead of sitting/kneeling, I allow players to stand.
-Prior to the round, we discuss why standing might be easier or more difficult than sitting.
+- Instead of sitting/kneeling, I allow players to stand.
+Before the round, we discuss why standing might be easier or more difficult than sitting.

 Scoring a goal:

-• A goal can not be scored in either of the goals to the immediate left or right of the shooter.
-We called this neighboring.
+- A goal can not be scored in either of the goals to the immediate left or right of the shooter.
+We call this neighboring.

 Players waiting in line: